eulerfx/eulerfx.github.com/source/_posts/2013-10-13-oop-patterns-from-a-functional-perspective.markdown

 encapsulation is lost.
 The necessity of tracing concrete execution defeats abstraction.
 {% endblockquote %}

-As with intention-revealing interfaces, assertions in functional languages are automatically encoded in the return type of a function.
+As with intention-revealing interfaces, assertions in functional languages are automatically encoded in the return type of a function in addition to the function name.
+In languages with powerful type systems such as F# and to a greater extent Scala, assertions often can be encoded by types directly making invalid states irrepresentable.

 ### <a id="conceptual-contours"></a>Conceptual Contours